 Family and Interests

 He and his wife Kathy are the proud parents of two sons.
-Jesse is a Yale graduate and a professional hockey player in the Dallas Stars organization and Alec is finishing his senior year at Bowdoin College in Maine.
+Jesse is a Yale graduate and a professional hockey player in the New York Islanders organization and Alec, after finishing his senior year at Bowdoin College in Maine, has joined investment consulting firm Cambridge Associates in Washington D.C..
 In his spare time, David is passionate about hockey, an avid reader and an enthusiastic golfer.

 * Based on 10 objective eligibility and evaluation criteria including: minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, fulfillment of firm’s internal review, accepts new clients, client retention rates, client assets administered, number of client households, education and professional designations.
 The award is not indicative of the wealth managers’ future performance.
 For more information please visit www.fivestarprofessional.com.

 Barron’s Magazine: The rankings reflect assets under management, revenues and quality of service.

 Registered Rep Magazine: Based on advisors who personally manage at least $150 million in assets with a majority in client accounts.

 Diamond Award criteria included leadership, organizational success and commitment to community..